AndreaPelosi/sparse.jl/report.md

 Two different GraphBLAS implementations written in Julia are used to build *BFS* algorithm:

 * [SuiteSparseGraphBLAS.jl](https://github.com/abhinavmehndiratta/SuiteSparseGraphBLAS.jl) by Abhinav Mehndiratta.
 It tries to adhere as much as possible to the GraphBLAS C API Specification (see https://people.eecs.berkeley.edu/~aydin/GraphBLAS_API_C_v13.pdf), and has currently implemented the majority of fundamental GraphBLAS primitives;
 * [SuiteSparseGraphBLAS.jl](https://github.com/cvdlab/SuiteSparseGraphBLAS.jl) by Computational Visual Design Lab, laboratory located in RomaTre University, related to the Department of Computer Engineering and the Department of Mathematics and Physics (for additional information, visit http://cvdlab.org/).
-This implementation is a fork of the former, and brings fundamental GraphBLAS primitive in a more "Julian" fashion.
+This implementation is a fork of the former, and brings fundamental GraphBLAS primitives in a more "Julian" fashion.

 Notice that, precisely speaking, both the first and the second implementations presented above are just wrappers for the C library SuiteSparse:GraphBLAS (see https://github.com/DrTimothyAldenDavis/GraphBLAS), one of the main full implementation of GraphBLAS standard, that implements in turn the GraphBLAS C API Specification.